Monday, July 24, 2023

 Epicurus was born in 341 BC, in Samos or Athens, but undoubtedly from an Athenian family.
 His father was a modest schoolteacher, and his mother was a kind of herbalist, whom the boy sometimes accompanied when she practiced her function.
 Thus, from an early age, Epicurus could see how people are generally dominated by fears and superstitions.
 At the age of fourteen, he was sent to Teos, where he began to attend the lessons of Nausiphanes, a disciple of the atomist Democritus of Abdera.
 The cosmos with all its beings was then presented to him as resulting from atoms that have been moving eternally in infinite void and that agglomerate according to strictly mechanical laws, without the intervention of any purpose.
 Poor, a migrant, and with extremely fragile health, from 322 BC, Epicurus lives in various cities of Asia Minor while developing his philosophy: “less a system of thought than a system of life.”
 15 Finally, in 306 BC, he goes to Athens, where he founds his philosophical school, the Garden, actually a fraternity or community that admits women and slaves among its members.

 Historians show: Epicurus first buys a house, then, at some distance, acquires a garden.
 From the House, books, pamphlets, and letters abundantly emanate, while in the Garden (Kepos), disciples are accommodated who will later spread the doctrine everywhere, constantly nourished, doctrinally, by new texts and frequent correspondence.
 Cicero, an enemy of Epicureanism, intentionally distorts the facts by saying that it is “a garden of pleasure where the disciples languish in refined delights.”
-In reality, the Kepos is not precisely a park (paradeisos), but a garden, useful for the frugal sustenance of those who gather there, in friendly communion with the master and entirely removed from the concerns and disturbances of the polis.
+In reality, the Kepos is not precisely a park (paradeisos), but a vegetable garden, useful for the frugal sustenance of those who gather there, in friendly communion with the master and entirely removed from the concerns and disturbances of the polis.
 16

-After a life marked by asceticism, serenity, and sweetness, despite the painful disease — calculus — that never gives him respite, Epicurus dies in 271 BC.
+After a life marked by asceticism, serenity, and sweetness, despite the painful disease — renal calculus — that never gives him respite, Epicurus dies in 271 BC.
 Diogenes Laertius describes his death as follows: “Feeling that he was dying, he had himself placed in a bronze bathtub filled with hot water and asked for a cup of pure wine, which he drank.
 Having exhorted his disciples to remember his teachings, he breathed his last.”
 17

 Shortly before, Epicurus had written to some disciples, announcing that he was about to die.
 This is what is read in this excerpt from the Letter to Idomeneus: